NRS Ether HydroLock Review

 Our Analysis and Test Results

-We tested the NRS Ether HydroLock as a 5-liter bag, but it's available in many sizes ranging the spectrum from small to medium.
+We tested the NRS Ether HydroLock as a 5 and 15-liter bag, but it's available in many sizes ranging the spectrum from small (2L) to large (35L).
 It has a two-step closing system with a zip-top and a roll-top secured with a plastic clip.
 It's made of 30D silicone-impregnated ripstop nylon with welded seams and features a clear urethane window welded into place and a flattened construction, rather than cylindrical.

 Several features contribute to the extremely high waterproofness of the Ether HydroLock.
 The first is its double closure system.
 The inner mechanism is a tightly fitted zip-top, tried and tested on those little plastic baggies living in a drawer in your kitchen.
 This is the main water blocker.
 To prevent the zip-top from opening, the Ether HydroLock then has a standard roll-top design, providing protection for the seal doing all the real work.
 In practice, this roll-top doesn't protect much from water because the zip-top is so thick — so don't rely on just the roll-top to keep your things safe!
 The Ether Hydrolock is also joined with welded seams that are much stronger and less likely to fail than the sewn and taped seams of most other models.
 In a category meant for water protection, this bag earned top scores in our testing for doing exactly that.

 Ease of Use